arjunvinaayak/kavithaenair.github.io/emojiHeatmap/appUse.md

-This app showcases another feature of the **loklak API**, comparison between two Twitter profiles.
+This app showcases yet another feature of the **loklak API**, all emojis occurences in tweets in the form of heatmap.

-This app shows comparison between two Twitter profiles in the form of comparison tables where the usernames of the users/profiles are queries to the loklak User Profile API.
+This app shows a heatmap where users are not asked to type any query to search instead the app retrives all the tweets conatining emoticons and show it on the map in the form of heatmap.